WeiZ8/Snake-Game-HS2021/README.md

 * Jupyter Notebook and VS Code (visual studio code - program)

 The following packages are REQUIRED to run the code:
-* pygame, pygame-

-, time, datetime, sys, random
+* pygame, pygame_menu, time, datetime, sys, random

 In case these packages are not installed yet, please run “pip install” for each package.